This guide explains how to create a self-serve workflow to take Automated Website Screenshots using Zapier and the GetScreenshot integration.

 In this particular case, we are going to go with the latter option and hit continue.

 3) Once you have done that, Zapier will prompt you to select a GetScreenshot account.
 In this step simply select the GetScreenshot account we created before:

 If you haven't registered your account with the provided API Key or want to register a new API key, you can always do it at this step by clicking on "+ Add a New Account".

 4) Finally, Zapier will prompt you to configure the data required by GetScreenshot to perform the action.
 In this case, the data is:

 - The URL of the website you want to screenshot.
-If you trigger is passing data you will be able to set up this dynamically from the data retrieved by the trigger.
+If your trigger is passing data you will be able to set up this dynamically from the data retrieved by the trigger.

-- The email address to which you want the screenshot to be sent to.
+- The email address to which you want the screenshot to be sent.

 - Whether you want a Full Page Capture or a default 1280x800 viewport screenshot.

 Your Zap is now complete.
 You can test to make sure it works as intended.
 You just set up a complete end-to-end screenshot automation workflow.
 You can repeat this setup for other automated website screenshot workflows.

 5) If you have trouble enabling or configuring our Zapier integration or you have ideas for automated website screenshots workflows that you're not sure how to configure, please don't hesitate to send us an email to email@example.com